shua5115/BALLS/README.md

-# controlactions
+# Better Actions Lightweight LÖVE System
-A flexible controls library for love
+A well-rounded controls library for love and a spiritual successer to the Common Organization of Controls Kit

 # Dependencies
 - lovelistener:	a change to love.run to allow libraries to quietly run code with love callbacks